authelia/authelia/docs/content/en/integration/openid-connect/introduction.md

 ### openid

-This is the default scope for openid.
+This is the default scope for [OpenID Connect].
 This field is forced on every client by the configuration validation that Authelia does.

 *__Important Note:__ The subject identifiers or `sub` claim has been changed to a [RFC4122] UUID V4 to identify the individual user as per the [Subject Identifier Types] specification.
 Please use the claim `preferred_username` instead.*